-We know healthcare workers struggle with burnout.
+We know healthcare workers struggle with maintaining a Work/Life balance to avoid burnout.
 Clinical teams faced massive challenges during COVID, but quietly, behind the scenes, so did technology staffers.
 Given the unprecedented workplace demands of the past few years, IT workers are gradually walking away from the profession.
 The latest data shows up to 47% of healthcare workers plan to leave the field by 2025.
 Two in five IT employees in healthcare are considering a career change.

 If you’re a healthcare manager, it makes sense that you’re worried right now.
 Here are some suggestions to support balance in your existing IT team and any new tech resources you hire.